Reviewed by Aaron Horn, LMFT

 What Does Cisgender Mean?

-First, let’s cover the meaning of gender identity.
+First, let's cover the meaning of gender identity.
 Gender identity refers to the gender that someone aligns with.
-It is not the same as gender expression, which refers to the outward expression of someone’s gender.
+It is not the same as gender expression, which refers to the outward expression of someone's gender.
 Cisgender refers to when, at birth, someone is assigned the gender they align with.
 A cisgender female, for example, is a person who was assigned female at birth, feels female, and identifies as female.
-Someone who’s transgender doesn’t align with the gender they were assigned at birth, hence why gender dysphoria may occur.
-Gender dysphoria might provoke anxiety, stress, anger, and a range of other emotions.
+Someone who's transgender doesn't align with the gender they were assigned at birth, hence why gender dysphoria may occur.
+Gender dysphoria might provoke anxiety, stress, anger, and other emotions.

-If you’re looking for an “am I trans quiz” “transgender test,” “am I trans test” “am I transgender quiz,” “gender identity test male to female,” or “am I trans test,” you might be grappling with the question, “is what I’m experiencing gender dysphoria?”
-Even if you aren’t sure of your gender identity yet, or if you know that you are transgender and are just starting to accept it, it is okay.
-It can be scary, but it’s also a very exciting time.
-If you’re wondering, “what is my gender identity?” it is okay.
-Some people don’t fit in the gender binary at all.
-Some people take time to understand their gender identity, and you deserve to identify as whatever you are.
+If you're looking for an "am I trans quiz," "transgender test," "am I trans test," "am I transgender quiz," "gender identity test male to female," or "am I trans test," you might be grappling with the question, "is what I'm experiencing gender dysphoria?"
+Even if you aren't sure of your gender identity yet or know you are transgender and are just starting to accept it, it is okay.
+It can be scary, but it's also a fascinating time.
+If you're wondering, "what is my gender identity?" it is okay.
+Some people don't fit in the gender binary at all.
+Some people take time to understand their gender identity; you deserve to identify as whatever you are.
 Every path is valid.

 Remember that everyone will feel comfortable with or drawn toward different things in terms of gender expression and that it is okay.
-Some people want to undergo gender reassignment surgery, while other people do not, and both are equally as valid.
-If you don’t have peer support or family support, this can be a particularly difficult time.
-In this case, finding other members of the LGBTQIA+ community may be beneficial, as can seeking support from a mental health professional.
+Some people want to undergo gender reassignment surgery, while others do not, and both are equally valid.
+If This can be a challenging time, it has peer support or family support; in this case, finding other members of the LGBTQIA+ community may be beneficial, as can seeking help from a mental health professional.

 What Is Gender Euphoria?